ppy/osu-wiki/news/2018-12-31-beatmap-spotlights-fall-2018.md

 [![](/wiki/shared/news/2018-12-31-beatmap-spotlights-fall-2018/osu/kaoru.jpg)](https://osu.ppy.sh/beatmapsets/397764)

-Contrasting her mapset of "Odoru Mizushibuki", [Hollow Wings](https://osu.ppy.sh/users/416662) brings us a very different interpretion of this melody line in her mapset of the sister arrangement Akiyama Uni's "Kaoru Juyouka".
-The set is designed to shrink in circle size for each difficulty level, with each difficulty showing off different design concepts for each circle size, cumulating in a wonderful yet challenging CS7 low-bpm stream challenge in the highest difficulty.
+Contrasting her mapset of "Odoru Mizushibuki", [Hollow Wings](https://osu.ppy.sh/users/416662) brings us a very different interpretation of this melody line in her mapset of the sister arrangement Akiyama Uni's "Kaoru Juyouka".
+The set is designed to shrink in circle size for each difficulty level, with each difficulty showing off different design concepts for each circle size, accumulating in a wonderful yet challenging Circle Size 7 low-bpm stream challenge in the highest difficulty.
 Careful attention to detail was placed on the stream designs to reflect the various pitches of the melody line, making for a very unique experience nobody should miss.

 [![](/wiki/shared/news/2018-12-31-beatmap-spotlights-fall-2018/osu/abst.jpg)](https://osu.ppy.sh/beatmapsets/839256)